 Points likelihood: 50% Last points: 2019 Last DNF: 2011

 Along with sixth on the grid, seventh is the grid slot in the top ten to have recorded the equal-most non finishes at Albert Park, with nine.
-That said, no one has retired from this grid slot since 2011 and the driver starting here has scored in all of the last seven seasons.
+That said, no one has retired from this grid slot since 2011 and the driver starting here has scored in all of the last seven races at the track.
 Kimi Raikkonen’s win from seventh is the only time that the driver starting here has won at Albert Park, as well as one of only two times that a podium finish has come from seventh.

 Points likelihood: 50% Last points: 2009 Last DNF: 2017